International Research Conference Robophilosophy 2016 / TRANSOR 2016:

 Plenaries (already confirmed):

-- Christopher Bartneck, Human Interface Technology Laboratory New Zealand (HITLabNZ), University of Canterbury, NZ
+- Christoph Bartneck, Human Interface Technology Laboratory New Zealand (HITLabNZ), University of Canterbury, NZ

 - Selmer Bringsjord, Director of Rensselaer AI & Reasoning (RAIR) Lab, Rensselaer Polytechnic Institute, USA

 - Mark Coeckelbergh, Department of Philosophy, University of Vienna, AT

 - David Gunkel, Department of Communication, Northern Illinois University, USA

 - Wendy Ju, Director for Interaction Design Research, Stanford University, USA

 - Benjamin Kuipers, Intelligent Robots Lab, University of Michigan, USA